ezsystems/commerce-documentation/docs/guide/configuration/configuration.md

 The `registerBundles()` method in Kernel loads different bundles based on the environment.

-In addition, you are able to load client-specific bundles there:
+In addition, you can use this method to load client-specific bundles:

 ``` php
 //custom bundles for clients